Leosansoto/GettingCleaningDataProject/README.md

 ## Additional Information

-Of course, one cannot have a clear idea of all this with additional and deep details, those can be found on the Codebook.MD included in this repo.
+Of course, one cannot have a clear idea of all this without additional and deep details, those can be found on the Codebook.MD included in this repo.